kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-11-production-build-server-and-jekyll.markdown

 ---
 layout: post
 language: "en"
-title: "Introduction to Gulp.js (11) – Production Build, Server and Jekyll"
+title: "Introduction to Gulp.js 11: Production Build, Server and Jekyll"
 author: "Stefan Imhoff"
 excerpt: ""
 categories:
+- Code
 tags:
+- gulp
+- tutorial
+- automation
+- sprites
 ---

+This is the 11th part of my series *Introduction to Gulp.js*.
+Today I will start writing the production build task, set up a server to view the production code and build the production site with Jekyll.

+[IMAGE]

 {% include articles/gulp-toc.html %}

-## Production
 In development I used the `default` Gulp tasks to run the development server, building the assets and watching for changes.
 For production I will need another entry point.

 I decided to name my task `publish`.
-So later I am able to get a production build with `gulp publish`.
-Name the task whatever you like.
+Later I am able to get a production build with the command `gulp publish`.

 {% figure code-figure "publish.js" %}
 {% highlight javascript %}